UMFcourses/UMFcourses.github.io/_pages/SupeR_course.md

 ## Terms and conditions
 Advanced courses at Umeå Marine Sciences Centre are governed by the terms and conditions of Umeå University courses: [UMF rule for tuitions fees](https://www.umu.se/globalassets/fristaende-webbar/regelverk/engelska/first--and-second-cycle-education/fs-1.1-495-25-rules-for-tuition-fees.pdf)

+**Note:** We reserve the right to cancel the course due to unforeseen circumstances.

 ## Course contact
 The contact for this course is Dr Léon Serre-Fredj.

 Léon’s contact details are here:  [Léon Personnal Page](https://www.umu.se/en/staff/leon-serre-fredj/)

+## Application deadline
+The deadline for applying for this advanced course is 17:00 on the **15th September 2025**.

 <br>

 # How to apply
-Please send the following documents as a single PDF with the title format: “surname_forename_R2026”:
+Please send the following documents as a **single PDF** with the title format: “surname_forename_R2026”:
 1. A three-page **CV**
 2. A one-page **personal statement** including: 1) why you want to attend the course, 2) how the course will contribute to your professional development and 3) why you think an in-person over an online course is more suited to your needs.
 Please indicate if you would like to be considered for a course bursary.
 3. Proof of English proficiency (see details above)